Abdul Rahim Khan-i-Khanan: Biography

-Abdul Rahim was born in Lahore, the son of Bairam Khan, Akbar's trusted guardian and mentor, who was of Turkic extraction.
+Abdul Rahim was born in Lahore, the son of Bairam Khan, Akbar's trusted guardian and mentor, who was of Kara Koyunlu Turkic extraction.
 When Humayun returned to India from his exile, he asked his nobles to forge matrimonial alliances with various zamindars and feudal lords across the nation.
 Humayun married the elder daughter of Khanzada Jamal Khan of Mewat (now the Nuh district of Haryana) and he asked Bairam Khan to marry the younger daughter.

 The Gazetteer of Ulwur (Alwar) states:

 After Babur's death, his successor, Humayun, in 1540 was supplanted as ruler by the Pashtun Sher Shah Suri, who, in 1545, was followed by Islam Shah.
 During the reign of the latter, a battle was fought and lost by the emperor's troops at Firozpur Jhirka, in Mewat.
 However, Islam Shah did not lose his hold on power.
 Adil Shah, the third of the Pathan interlopers, who succeeded Islam Shah in 1552, had to contend for the empire with Humayun.

 In these struggles for the restoration of Babur's dynasty the Khanzadas apparently do not figure at all.
 Humayun seems to have conciliated them by marrying the elder daughter of Khanzada Jamal Khan, nephew of Babur's opponent, Khanzada Hasan Khan Mewati, and by requiring his minister, Bairam Khan, to marry the younger daughter of the same Mewati.

 The Khanzadas, the royal family of Muslim Jadon (also spelt as Jadaun) Rajputs, converted to Islam after Islamic conquest of northern India.
 Khanzada is the Persian form of the Indic word 'Rajput'.
 They were the Mewati chiefs of the Persian historians, who were the representatives of the lords of Mewat State.

 Khanzada, or "the son of a Khan" is precisely the Musalman equivalent to the Hindu Rajput or "son of a Raja " ...